JaromirCharles/PMS/documentation/documentation.md

 We support `Micro-services` with Containers and Kubernetes.
 Frontend and backend are separated from each other.
 They can be upgraded, scaled and deployed independently. (see graph in chapter "Application Architecture&Design) Further services can be easily integrated in the application.

 Our ``Continuous delivery`` approach starts by making sure that our code is always in a deployable state.
 That means that changes on code level are tested locally and reviewed.
-With Travis CI we ensure that all new code is automatically and consistently tested for errors.
 The next step is to automatically deploy every build into a production-like environment.
 In our case this process of automatically deployment is not yet configured, so that we have to do it manually with three commands (docker build, docker push and kubectl set image).

 Our ``DevOps`` approach is described in chapter Operations.